jlroland/heart-health/README.md

 ![Looking at label distribution based on age & gender](img/age_gender_dist.png)

+The baseline model (using age and gender) was a logistic regression without normalization and the AUC score was 0.85.
 About 10% of individuals in the dataset were labeled high-risk; due to class imbalance, only soft classification was used.
-The classification probability threshold was set at 0.5 while examining relative performance between models.

-The initial model (using age and gender) was a logistic regression without normalization and had an AUC score of 0.85.
+Given the unusually high AUC score based on two features, it was worth consulting a confusion matrix (shown below at a probability threshold of 0.5).

 ![Confusion matrix for age/gender base model](img/cf_base_model.png)

+The confusion matrix shows the inclination of the model to predict the negative class, highlighting the class imbalance.

-Once a baseline was set, the following models were explored:
+Once a baseline was set, the following models were explored using normalized data for all 63 features:

-1. Logistic Regression with L2 regularization using normalized data
+1. Logistic Regression with L2 regularization
-2. Random Forest Classifier with n_estimators=1000 and max_depth=2
+2. Random Forest Classifier with n_estimators=1000 and min_samples_split=10
 3. Gradient Boosting Classifier with n_estimators=1000 and max_depth=2
-4. MLP Classifier with hidden_layer_sizes=(100, 2) and a logistic activation function

-## Results--Round 1

-All models performed similarly based on typcial metrics like log loss and AUC score.
+All models performed similarly based on typcial metrics like AUC score.
 Logistic regression appeared to have the best predictive ability by a narrow margin.

 ![ROC curves for applied models](img/roc_comparison.png)